-Experienced Management Team with Significant Ownership Interest.
+Experienced Management Team.
 Historically, we have operated most of our pipelines and our largest natural gas processing and fractionation facilities.
 As the leading provider of midstream energy services, we have established a reputation in the industry as a reliable and cost-effective operator.
-The officers of our general partner average more than 27 years of industry experience.
-Following this offering, Dan L. Duncan, our co-founder and the Chairman of our general partner, and his affiliates, including EPCO, Inc., or "EPCO," and Enterprise GP Holdings L.P.
-(NYSE: EPE), or "Enterprise GP Holdings," collectively will own or control an approximate 34.5% limited partner interest in us.
+The officers of our general partner average approximately 28 years of industry experience.